Smriti Rao, Ph.D

 2021.
 Beyond the Coronavirus: Understanding Crises of Social Reproduction.
 Global Labour Journal 12(1).
 DOI: https://doi.org/10.15173/glj.v12i1.4307

 with Haroon Akram-Lodhi.
-2020.
-Feminist Political Economy.
-The Routledge Handbook of Feminist Economics edited by Günseli Berik and Ebru Kongar.
+2021.
+Feminist Political Economy in The Routledge Handbook of Feminist Economics, edited by Günseli Berik and Ebru Kongar.
+New York: Routledge. pp 34-42.

 with Smita Ramnarain.
 2020.
-Understanding Women’s Participation in NREGA.
-In Women’s Work in Rural India, edited by Shruti Nagbhushan, Madhura Swaminathan and V K Ramchandran.
+Women’s Participation in NREGA: A Literature Review in Women’s Work in Rural India, edited by Shruti Nagbhushan, Madhura Swaminathan and V K Ramchandran.
 New Delhi: Tullika Publishers.

 2018.
 Gender and Financial Inclusion through the Post in Naoyuki Yoshino, José Ansón, and Matthias Helble, eds.
 Postal Savings: Reaching Everyone in Asia.
 Asian Development Bank Institute.
 226-267.